SumoLogic/sumologic-otel-collector-packaging/docs/ci-to-rc-promotion.md

 CI builds to release candidate status.
 It will:

 1. Validate the collector version format and find all related workflow runs
-2. Call packaging promotion workflow as a reusable workflow (ci-builds → release-candidates)
+2. Call packaging promotion workflow as a reusable workflow (ci → rc)
-3. Call containers promotion workflow as a reusable workflow (ci-builds → release-candidates)
+3. Call containers promotion workflow as a reusable workflow (ci → rc)
 4. Provide a summary with the status of all promotion operations

 **Execution Order** (sequential with automatic waiting):

-1. Packaging promotion (ci-builds → release-candidates)
+1. Packaging promotion (ci → rc)
-2. Containers promotion (ci-builds → release-candidates)
+2. Containers promotion (ci → rc)

 **How it Works**: The promotion workflow uses GitHub's `workflow_call` feature to invoke promotion workflows across repositories as reusable workflows.
 This provides automatic